-Once Dr Kenneth Brown was involved in clinical studies for IBS drugs.
-Meanwhile, one of his fellow researchers Dr Mark expressed his concerns that the drug on which he was working won’t help archaebacterial overgrowth.
-The archaebacteria produced methane in the gut which led to bloating and a protruding stomach giving a feel of losing your breath.
+Dr. Kenneth Brown was once engaged in clinical trials for IBS drugs.
+Meanwhile, Dr. Mark, one of his colleagues, voiced worry that the drug on which he was working would not help archaebacterial overgrowth.

-Another day, his research manager Brandi Scott, let her know how farmers used certain food products to decrease the amount of methane gas in cattle.
-That moment proved to be an “Aha moment” for Dr Kenneth.
-He thought what if he used agricultural research to deal with increased methane production in the human gut line!
-That would help millions of people.
-And that’s how Atrantil was developed.
-[Story Source]
+Another day, his study manager Brandi Scott informed her about how farmers used certain food products to reduce methane gas in cattle.
+Dr. Kenneth had an “Aha moment” at that point.
+He thought what if he used agricultural research to deal with increased methane production in the human gut line?
+This would benefit millions of individuals.
+That’s how Atrantil came to be developed.

-Physicians who prescribe Atrantil believe that some people may feel worse before they feel better.
-This is because these symptoms show Arantil has started working for you.
-While taking Atrantil the bacteria die off in your small intestine and release toxins that may cause an inflammatory response.
-The result of this inflammatory response to your stomach is what we call die-off symptoms (3).
+Physicians who prescribe Atrantil believe some people may feel worse before they feel better.
+This is because these symptoms indicate that Arantil has begun to function for you.

-If you are taking medications or have diagnosed nutrients deficiency, then you must speak with your doctor before having these polyphenols supplements like Atrantil.
+If you are taking medications or have been diagnosed with nutrient deficiency, then you must speak with your doctor before having these polyphenols supplements like Atrantil.
 Please make sure that Atrantil supplements don’t kill the excessive presence of bacteria in your small intestine.